VladimirMakeev/D2ModdingToolset/README.md

 </details>

 ### Scripting:
 The toolset uses Lua for settings and advanced game mechanics.
-See [a relative link](luaApi.md) for detailed information.
+See [luaApi](luaApi.md) for detailed information.

 ### Tested on:
 - Disciples 2 Rise of the Elves v3.01 (Akella, Russobit, GOG)